howardjohn/pilot-load/README.md

 This will start up two XDS connections.

 NOTE: these connections will not be associated with any Services, and as such will get a different config than real pods, including sidecar scoping.

+## Ingress Prober

+Note: this is independent of the above fake api server and can be run on a real cluster.

+This test continuously applies virtual services and sends traffic to see how long it takes for a virtual service to become ready.

+Usage: `pilot-load prober --prober.replicas=1000 --prober.delay=1s`.